HomeDirectoriesA Step-by-Step Guide to Getting Listed on 10 Major Directories

 Image optimisation deserves attention.
 Resize photos to meet each directory’s specifications rather than letting their systems compress your images.
 Name files descriptively (e.g., “modern-dental-office-waiting-room.jpg” rather than “IMG_1234.jpg”).
 This improves load times and SEO value.

-Follow each directory’s specific guidelines religiously.
+Follow each directory’s specific guidelines closely.
 If they say no promotional language in descriptions, remove every trace of marketing speak.
 When they specify image dimensions, match them exactly.
 Reviewers appreciate businesses that follow instructions.

-Keyword stuffing in business names remains surprisingly common.
+Keyword stuffing in business names is surprisingly common.
 Adding “Best Plumber in Manchester Affordable Emergency 24/7” to your actual business name violates most directory guidelines.
 Directories want your real business name, not a keyword salad.

 Myth: “Multiple listings for the same location improve visibility”